 Showing 1 - of results

-The original configuration of a fish taco is pieces of deep-fried white fish in a spicy batter bedded on a yogurt-mayonnaise sauce in a soft tortilla along with rough-cut shreds of cool white cabbage and a wedge of lime.
+The original fish taco was pieces of deep-fried white fish in a spicy batter bedded on a yogurt-mayonnaise sauce in a soft tortilla.
+It had shreds of cool white cabbage and a wedge of lime.
 That’s the way it was when Ralph Rubio introduced fish tacos to San Diego back in 1978.
-Having enjoyed them on a trip down to Baja, he figured they’d be appreciated in the U.S., too.
-So he opened Rubio’s, “Home of the Fish Taco,” which quickly became a multi-outlet success.
+Rubio tried them on a trip to Baja and knew they would be a slam dunk in the U.S. So he opened Rubio’s, “Home of the Fish Taco”.
+This quickly became a multi-outlet success.
 It wasn’t long before imitators beyond southern California picked up on the idea.
-Today’s fish tacos, found in Mexican restaurants everywhere, are a varied lot, including some made with upscale non-fried fish as well as interesting salsas these tacos are not to be missed.
+Today’s fish tacos, found in restaurants everywhere, are a varied lot.
+Made with upscale non-fried fish as well as interesting salsas these tacos are not to be missed.